 Type: Lingual braces

-Cost:$8,000 to $10,000
+Cost: $8,000 to $10,000

-Overview: Wires and brackets that are installed behind your teeth
+Overview: Wires and brackets that are installed behind your teeth.

-Pros: Concealed
+Pros: Concealed by teeth.

-Cons: Most expensive, difficult to clean, tongue irritation common, longer appointment times
+Cons: Most expensive, difficult to clean, tongue irritation common, longer appointment times.

 How long do you wear braces?